-Per NCAA bylaws, Defiance College must certify insurance coverage for medical expenses resulting from athletically related injuries sustained by a student-athlete participating in a covered event in an intercollegiate sport as recognized by the college.
-To be eligible to participate as a student-athlete, students must carry an insurance policy through Defiance College.
-Payment can be made in the Business Office or online through the myDC portal.
+Per NAIA bylaws, Defiance College must certify insurance coverage for medical expenses resulting from athletically related injuries sustained by a student-athlete participating in a covered event in an intercollegiate sport as recognized by the college.
+To be eligible to participate as a student-athlete, students must carry an insurance policy.
 Any questions can be directed to the Athletic Director or Head Athletic Trainer.

-ACADEMIC ACTIVITIES
+ACADEMIC ACTIVITIES AND RESOURCES